Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 metro.plot(ax=ax)
 ```

+_**Figure 8.3**.
+Static map with multiple layers.
+Data source: Tenkanen & Toivonen 2020; Helsinki Region Transport 2024._

-Now our layers are nicely aligned, but the map needs some further improvement regarding the layout.
+Now our layers are nicely aligned, but the map needs some further improvement.
 For better control of the plot features, we can start using `matplotlib.pyplot`.
 Some map elements such as color and linewidth are still easy to configure directly when plotting data via `geopandas`, but we need `matplotlib` for controlling other features related to the layout.
 Let's apply the following changes to our plot:

 - Changing the colors of the choropleth map using the `cmap` parameter.
 See available [colormap options from matplotlib documentation](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html#choosing-colormaps-in-matplotlib) [^matplotlib_colormaps].
 - Adding a legend and a label for the legend.
 You can read more info about adjusting legends in [`geopandas` mapping tutorial](https://geopandas.org/en/stable/docs/user_guide/mapping.html) [^geopandas_mappingtools] and in the [`matplotlib` legend guide](https://matplotlib.org/tutorials/intermediate/legend_guide.html) [^matplotlib_legend].
 - Changing line colors using the `color` parameter.
 See [color options from matplotlib pyplot documentation](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.colors) [^matplotlib_colors].
 - Changing the `linewidth` of line features.
 - Adding transparency using the `alpha` parameter (this parameter ranges from 0 to 1 where 0 is fully transparent).
-- Cropping the figure by adjusting the view limit of each axis via `matplotlib`.
+- Cropping the figure by adjusting the view limit of each axis.
 We can get the desired plot extent from the `total_bounds` of the grid layer.
 This way we don't need to separately crop the train line that goes outside the extent of the grid data.
 - Using a `tight_layout`to adjust the subplot to fit in the figure area via `matplotlib`.
 - Removing the frame and and axis labels through setting x- and y- axis on or off via `matplotlib`.